igormironchik/args-parser/README.md

 # Q/A

-**Why not to add description, long description, etc into constructors of arguments, so it will be possible to initialize argument in one line?**
+Why not to add description, long description, etc into constructors of arguments, so it will be possible to initialize argument in one line?
+---

  * This is impossible because constructors will be ambiguous but you can use auxiliary API that allows to define arguments in one line of code.

-**How can I add `args-parser` to my project?**
+How can I add `args-parser` to my project?
+---

  * The simplest way is just copy `args-parser` directory with headers to any location in your project.
 With CMake you can clone entire `args-parser` project somewhere in your